-Prerequisites: This course is one of the electives for Professional Training students to become a graduate.
+Prerequisites: This course is open to the general public.
+This course is one of the electives for IAA Diploma students students to graduate.
 It can be taken in any order after the completion of NAT-7.
 If you are not an IAA Diploma Program student, you may access this course (no homework, no exams, no credit) for a lesser price.

 Course Objectives: The primary content of this first of two 6-week study courses is to present a fundamental and comprehensive introduction to Hellenistic astrological philosophy and techniques.
 The course is open to everyone: astrology students, hobbyists and professionals.

 Class Meeting 1: Astrology of Antiquity – History, Hellenistic Ethos and Philosophy

 Plato’s contribution to the blending of the cultural past, present and future astronomical and astrological expression.

 Class Meeting 2: Sect of Light: The Intangible and Tangible